rsmith52/Parallax-Engine/README.md

 * Switch grass & tree tiles / find credit for them
 * Same with rocks/misc. minor decorations

+## Tile Additions / Edits
+* Sand for Beach
+* Mountains
+* Beach Water / Shore
+* Update hills / mountain prefabs to fill in surface as well
+* Update hills / mountains prefabs to auto account for tile gaps when floor doesn't match
+* Enable thin hills / mountains
+* Fix hill / mountain edge by water
+* Switch water & bridges to be ground, not objects

 ## Tile object coding
 * "No Pass" tag tiles - should be easy to show in editor but not in runtime
 * 2nd Black tile, on cover layer always, probably doable with terrain tag